torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

 =============

 Each of the field types in last chapter correspond to an outputted GraphQL (or more specifically Graphene) type.
-Many are self-expanatory such as ``GraphQLString`` or ``GraphQLFloat`` but some have a sub-selection which we detail below.
+Many are self-explanatory such as ``GraphQLString`` or ``GraphQLFloat`` but some have a sub-selection which we detail below.